DataDog/datadog-api-client-python/docs/v1/ServiceLevelObjectivesApi.md

     slo_id = "slo_id_example"  # str | The ID of the service level objective object.
     from_ts = 1  # int | The `from` timestamp for the query window in epoch seconds.
     to_ts = 1  # int | The `to` timestamp for the query window in epoch seconds.
     target = 0  # float | The SLO target.
-If `target` is passed in, the response will include the error budget that remains. (optional)
+If `target` is passed in, the response will include the remaining error budget and a timeframe value of `custom`. (optional)

     # example passing only required values which don't have defaults set
     try: